maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: is_mandatory ()

-        Query :class:`HildonCaption` whether this captioned control is a mandatory one.
+        Query :class:`Caption` whether this captioned control is a mandatory one.

         :returns: is this captioned control a mandatory one?

     .. method:: set_status (flag)

-        Sets :class:`HildonCaption` status.
+        Sets :class:`Caption` status.

-        :param flag: one of the values from :class:`HildonCaptionStatus`
+        :param flag: one of the values from :class:`CaptionStatus`

     .. method:: get_status ()

-        Gets :class:`HildonCaption` status.
+        Gets :class:`Caption` status.

-        :returns: one of the values from :class:`HildonCaptionStatus`
+        :returns: one of the values from :class:`CaptionStatus`

     .. method:: set_icon_position (pos)

-        Sets :class:`HildonCaption` icon position.
+        Sets :class:`Caption` icon position.

-        :param pos: one of the values from :class:`HildonCaptionIconPosition`
+        :param pos: one of the values from :class:`CaptionIconPosition`

     .. method:: get_icon_position ()

-        Gets :class:`HildonCaption` icon position.
+        Gets :class:`Caption` icon position.

-        :returns: one of the values from :class:`HildonCaptionIconPosition` .
+        :returns: one of the values from :class:`CaptionIconPosition` .

     .. method:: set_icon_image (icon)